 This past weekend, I was trying to decide what I should bring for dessert to my family’s Easter fiesta.
 I was considering taking either flan or capirotada, but couldn’t decide so I asked my Twitter amigos what to do.
-I got just about equal votes for each, including one really funny comment after I referred to our gathering as “Mexi-Rican Easter” since we’ve got some Puerto Rican cousins in my extended family.
+I got just about equal votes for each, including one really funny comment after I referred to our gathering as “Mexi-Rican Easter” since we’ve got some Puerto Rican cousins in my extended family on my stepmother’s side.

 Eventually, my friend Nelda suggested I bring a carlota.
 We debated a bit about the method and the kind of cookie to be used (ladyfingers versus galletas María), but ultimately we decided the best version would include cream cheese.
 I can’t remember the last time I had a carlota, but I’ll tell you what: It’s making a comeback in my kitchen this spring and summer.

 In fact, my carlota de limón was such a hit that my diabetic abuelita gobbled up two servings and begged for a third.
 Sadly, we had to tell her no so she wouldn’t get sick.
 But she wasn’t the only one in love–the whole thing was devoured in about five minutes flat.
 Everyone else vowed to stalk me for the recipe until I posted it on my blog, so here it is!

-- 1 14-oz can sweetened condensed milk, also known as leche condensada (La Lechera)
+- 1 can (14 ounces) sweetened condensed milk, also known as leche condensada (La Lechera)

-- 1 12-oz can evaporated milk, also known as leche evaporada
+- 1 can (12 ounces) evaporated milk, also known as leche evaporada

 - 1 to 1 ¼ cup fresh-squeezed lime juice